Identify Any PBN | Definitive Guide with an Easy Checklist

 Please note that high quality content and a high authority website automatically attracts a lot of these kinds of links naturally, so make sure you do your due diligence before putting a domain in your PBN domains bucket.

-You can easily tell the difference between an automatic link vs artificially generated links by looking at some of these web 2.0 properties.
-If you find that the pages contain relevant keywords as anchor text and the content is highly relatable to your domain, then the link might be artificially generated.
-On the contrary, automatically generated links would not care for anchor texts, or relatable text.
-They are generally created by web scrapers who mindlessly create and link content just for a different goal.
+You can easily tell the difference between an automatic link and artificially generated links by looking at some of these Web 2.0 properties.
+If the pages contain relevant keywords as anchor text and the content is highly relatable to your domain, then the link might be artificially generated.

 11. Suspicious link network using a visualizer

-You can use any tool to see a link graph or a network diagram of backlinks.
-Try to spot a separate bunch and run the websites under these bunch with other PBN checks.
-Now there will be a lot of bunches that can look as PBNs to you, but you can spot the real one using other PBN checks mentioned in this most.
-One easiest thing to spot is the visual look of the websites under a bunch.
+Now, there will be a lot of bunches that can look like PBNs to you, but you can spot the real ones using other PBN checks mentioned in this post.
+One of the easiest things to spot is the visual look of the websites under a bunch.

 Wrapping up With a Simple Checklist